debartoloDavid/gourmandises_suite/README.md

 # Gourmandises Suite

 ### Init
-To initialize the project, run `npm init`
+To initialize the project, run `npm install`